Frequently asked questions

 Is low-code and no-code the future?

 Since low-code and no-code development make app creation more accessible to non-technical developers, it will play a significant role in the future of product development.
 A low-code or no-code approach can also reduce the cost and time typically required for software development, making low-code and no-code app development a desirable option for businesses that are looking to meet modern demands with automation and accelerate digital transformation.
 However, low-code and no-code platforms will not replace expert coders and traditional developers since they are typically limited to templates that lack flexibility and scalability.
-Plus, some low-code development platforms require professional coding to complete or customise the application.
+Plus, some low-code development platforms require professional coding to complete or customize the application.

 What is the difference between low-code and no-code?

 There are a lot of similarities between low-code and no-code development, but some minor differences are important to consider.
 The primary difference is that low-code development requires some custom coding, whereas no-code development doesn’t require any coding.
 Because of this distinction, low-code development necessitates access to technical talent and, potentially, a bigger budget.
-No-code development means quickly creating and launching applications without technical know-how, but this comes at the cost of customisation since no-code solutions often use rigid templates.
+No-code development means quickly creating and launching applications without technical know-how, but this comes at the cost of customization since no-code solutions often use rigid templates.

 Is no-code better than low-code?